 Skin irritation.
-This effect has been reported by a few wearers in user reviews.
+A few wearers have reported this effect in user reviews.
 It has been corroborated by The Corset Center, which explains that any product that is designed to cause sweating may also cause some skin redness and irritation.
 This effect may be unpleasant, but it is typically harmless.

 Dehydration.
-The Corset Center explains that dehydration can be an effect of wearing belts like this one for too long since excess sweating without drinking enough water can make you dehydrated.
+The Corset Center explains that dehydration can affect wearing belts like this one for too long since excess sweating without drinking enough water can make you dehydrated.
 Additionally, the pressure caused by the belt may make drinking too much water uncomfortable, and this may also make dehydration likely.

 Bottom Line – While the side effects listed above may seem off-putting, many health professionals believe that belts and trainers like this product are largely safe for many people.